 Two Pond Farm, Williamsburg, MA

 Years of extractive use, abuse, and neglect left many areas of Two Pond Farm in a state of degeneration.
-Beginning with a master planning process in 2004, which included the siting of several agriculturally productive homesites on the land, Regenerative Design Group has continued to guide the ongoing planning and development of this site as part of an integrated design team of ecological engineers, architects, landscape architects, and green builders.
-From 2009 through 2011, members of our team coordinated several major steps in site development, including installing an herbal green roof, large rain gardens, a waste-recycling orchard, and extensive terraced gardens.
+RDG has guided the planning and development of the site since 2004, beginning with a master planning process that sited several agriculturally productive homes.
+From 2009 through 2011, our team coordinated garden design, installation of an herbal green roof, large rain gardens, a waste-recycling orchard, and extensive terraced gardens.